AuroraD-Hub/RT1_III/README.md

 # Gazebo & Rviz simulation
 This third assignment consists in a robot simulation based on ROS environment and in c++ language.
-Gazibo and Rviz environment has been downloaded from [Prof. Carminee Recchiuto's repository](https://github.com/CarmineD8/final_assignment) for Robotics Engineering students of UNIGE.
+Gazibo and Rviz environment has been downloaded from [Prof. Carmine Recchiuto's repository](https://github.com/CarmineD8/final_assignment) for Robotics Engineering students of UNIGE.

 Some parameters has been already set in [slam_gmapping package](https://github.com/CarmineD8/slam_gmapping) needed for this simulation.